open-traffic-generator/ixia-c/docs/faq.md

 </summary>
 <br>

 Open Traffic Generator Data Model can be accessed from any browser by pointing it to (https://\<controller-host-ip\>/docs/openapi.json).
-The `info` section contains the `version` of the Open Traffic Generator Data Model implemented by the Ixia-c controller.
+The `info` section contains the `version` of the Open Traffic Generator Data Model implemented by the KENG controller.

 </details>